A Red Circle

 Upcoming Summer Activities

 - School is almost out and the young people in our community will need something to do.
-We are working with Stl Youth Jobs and other local organizations to hire young people to engage in community engagement and leadership activities.
+We have several opportunities for North County's youth to get engaged in community engagement and leadership activities.
+Sign up to volunteer!

 - We will also host Meet A Red Circle at The Muny.
 On select Mondays, we will take young people and their families, to Forest Park to experience musical theater at its finest at The Muny.
-See The Arts tab under Focus Areas for more information and to sign up.
+Click here for more information and to sign up.

 - Transitioning Well at St. Vincent Home for Children will begin on June 2.
 Each Saturday, A Red Circle's volunteers will lead a workshop for children, aged 16-20, on a topic concerning adulthood and life outside of the foster care system.
 This program runs for 8 weeks, with a break on July 14.
 The topics are Finance, Health & Wellness, Education I, Education II, Employment I, Employment II, Policy, and the Arts.

 - On June 16, A Red Circle and Forward Together in Action are cohosting ActLocal: St. Louis, which will be an event designed for structured networking among civic-minded organizations.
 The theme and action plan is voter engagement and mobilization.
-More details to come.
+Click here for details.

 - Solidarity Economy Stl, of which A Red Circle is a member, is the host committee for CommonBound 2018: Owning Our Power.
 CommonBound will bring together people with powerful visions for the future: a cross-section of community leaders, thinkers, and practitioners from around the world, including the New Economy Coalition’s 200-plus member organizations from throughout the US and Canada.
 Participants will share strategies and stories, build relationships, highlight achievements, and chart a shared path toward a society that puts people and planet first.
 Click here for registration and sponsorship information.